A controversial tweet from Donald Trump has caused concerns about the future of Air Force One. The President Elect tweeted —

 The President Elect appears to be coming down hard on one of the key companies he supports for job creation and international trade, likely as a show of force to reduce the budget for the airplane.

 The reality of the situation is that Air Force One isn’t just any 747.
 It needs to operate as an airborne command post, communication center, be protected from electromagnetic pulses from nuclear blasts, incorporate missile defense systems, be capable of airborne refueling, and operate in extremes, whether polar cold or desert hot, using internal systems.
 None of those are standard on a commercial 747, and are very high cost items.
-The current 747-200s, long out of production, are 30 years old and becoming more difficult to maintain. … Continue reading
+The current 747-200s, long out of production, are 30 years old and becoming more difficult to maintain.
+Clearly, replacements are needed and have… Continue reading

 Yesterday Boeing released their 2015 O&D numbers.
 Let’s look at the numbers.
 First a chart to show the scale of O&D changes between 2014 and 2015.
 We excluded the BBJ numbers from the chart but have them in the tables – but they are small and have little impact on the big picture.
 Continue reading